 10. Give them space

-Allow your teenager to heal in the space that they need.
+Allow your teenager to heal and give them the space that they need to process their grief.
 Let them have the privacy that should be given to children of their age.
 Not doing so may make your relationship with them bitter, and they may feel suffocated.

 11. Let them discuss it with friends